Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Regrouping for CPE (ReCPE)

 \end{prop}

-According to Definition~\ref{assumption_irre}, if the irreducible assumption does not hold, then there exists a $\beta>0$ such that $\kappa(G|H)=\beta$.
-In this case, $\kappa(F|H)$ can still be obtained.
-However, it is different from $\kappa^{*}$ but equal to $\kappa^{*}+(1-\kappa^{*})\beta$.
-This implies that when the irreducible assumption does not hold, if we directly employ existing MPE methods, they will introduce an estimation bias $(1-\kappa^{*})\beta$.
+According to Proposition~\ref{propone}, if the irreducibility assumption does not hold, then there exists $\beta >0$.
+In this case, maximum proportion $\kappa^*$ can still be obtained, but it is different from $\pi$ but equal to $\pi+(1-\pi)\beta^*$.
+In this case, if we directly employ existing distributional-assumption-free CPE methods, they could introduce an arbitrary estimation bias $(1-\pi)\beta^*$ which depends on $\Pn$.

-As the irreducible assumption is hard to check and the assumption may not always hold, it motivates us to seek for a new approach that can reduce the bias without checking the irreducible assumption.